Crustless Tomato-Basil Breakfast Tarts with Mozzarella and Goat Cheese (Video)

-You must try these Crustless Tomato-Basil Breakfast Tarts with Mozzarella and Goat Cheese!
+You must try these Crustless Tomato-Basil Breakfast Tarts with Mozzarella and Goat Cheese if you like tomatoes and fresh basil!
 And these tasty meatless breakfast tarts are low-carb, Low-glycemic, gluten-free, meatless, and South Beach Diet Phase One!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 I love fresh tomato and basil season so much that every year when summer is ending I start to feel a bit panicked about not having those flavors around any more.
 Then I end up creating a new recipe like these Crustless Tomato-Basil Breakfast Tarts with Mozzarella and Goat Cheese, just when summer is winding down and other bloggers have moved on to back-to-school casseroles, or even (gasp) pumpkin recipes.